 Bondservants the prophets – We can talk about all the trauma that

-Himself), He does it though His bondservants the prophets.
+is ready to reveal His word, He reveals Himself through His bondservants the prophets.
 This is not only

-the greatest honor of all, but is also the greatest joy that could befall a
+the greatest honor of all; it is also the greatest joy that could befall a

-and child on earth in some way, will be heard by the greatest kings and the
+and child on earth, including the greatest kings and the

 lowliest of men, is part of a bondservant’s role that anyone would envy,